 SPIT POINT LIGHTHOUSE

 Famous from the popular children’s television series Round the Twist.
 They used the area around the Split Lighthouse for many external scenes.
-Anyone born in the 80s will remember this programme, what more can you ask for in life than to get to go and see it for real.
+Anyone born in the 80s will remember this TV program, what more can you ask for in life than to get to go and see it in real life.

 You can visit the lighthouse by taking a tour.
 The tour is pretty cheap and you will be given heaps of informative facts about the coast and the lighthouse itself.
 The view from the top is amazing and will provide some great photo opportunities.